sarathchandrikak/sql-data-analysis/Employee Info Case Study/queries.md

 29. Change the "Business Analysis" department name to "Data Analysis".
 30. Remove the department number 10 record from the "departments" table.
 31. How many departments are there in the "employees" database?
+32. What is the total amount of money spent on salaries for all contracts starting after the 1st of January 1997?
+33. Which is the lowest employee number in the database?
+34. Which is the highest employee number in the database?
+35. What is the average annual salary paid to employees who started after the 1st of January 1997?
+36. Round the average amount of money spent on salaries for all contracts that started after the 1st of January 1997 to a precision of cents.

 ```sql